casper-network/casper-node/execution_engine_testing/tests/bin/README.md

 A binary that will construct global state and profile the disk use of various operations.
 It's recommended to run this tool in `--release` mode.

 The outcome is a report, `disk_use_report.csv`.
-This contains time-series data witthe following columns, with one line per block:
+This contains time-series data with the following columns, with one line per block:

 - `height` - height of the simulated chain.
 - `db-size` - size on disk of the backing trie database.